BxyzM/bioQINN/README.md

 ### Important Scripts

 - `src/architectures.py` : contains the quantum circuit architecture, adapted from the original 1P1Q implementation.
 Major change: the encoding, entanglement and trainable Clifford gate operations are now user-supplied instead of being hardcoded.
 - `src/trainer.py` : contains a general framework for training quantum circuits.
+- `models/operations.py`: contains the modular definitions of the encoding, entanglement and rotation operations.
+A copy of this script is made for each run and preserved as part of the model, since without this, one cannot reconstruct the correct model for inference.
-- `data_handlers/dataloader.py` : dataloader that fetches the data (expects `.npy` files) given a path and batches it efficiently.
-This can be tested as well by calling the script with the optional argument `--path`, without which it uses dummy data for a demonstration.
+- `data_handlers/dataloader.py` : dataloader that fetches the data (expects `.npy` files) given a path to a YAML config file and batches the resultant data efficiently.
+This can be tested by calling the script, also with the optional argument `--path`, without which it uses dummy data for a demonstration.
-`data_handers/file_paths.py` : single script that can be modified by the user to define all possible directories such as the location of the inputs, where to save the output to, and so on.
-This script probably evolves with time.
+- `train.py`: single script for training the QML classifier/regressor.